goonjs/react-alt-wrapper/README.md

 # react-alt-wrapper
-Factory Class to create React+Alt Simple Wrapper Component
+Factory Class to create React+Alt Wrapper Component

+Inspired by AltContainer but make it simpler with only one use-case